Andropause: Recognising the Signs

 Recognising The Signs

 Feeling a bit… off?
-Like your internal battery is stuck on 30%, or your 'get-up-and-go' has simply got up and went?
+Like your internal battery is stuck on 30%, or your 'get-up-and-go' has simply got up and gone?
 Welcome to the club!
 Many men start noticing subtle (and sometimes not-so-subtle) changes in their 40s and 50s.
-We often chalk it up to stress or a lack of sleep, but sometimes, it’s your hormones politely (or perhaps not-so-politely) requesting a review.
-This is where the term 'Andropause'—or more accurately, 'Late-Onset Hypogonadism'—comes in.
+We often put it down to stress or a lack of sleep, but sometimes, it’s your hormones politely (or perhaps not-so-politely) requesting a review.
+This is where the term 'Andropause' comes in.

-This journey is different from what Women go through with menopause because the hormonal drop is slower and more variable, but the message is the same: things are changing.
+This journey is different from what women go through with menopause because the hormonal drop is slower and more subtle, but the message is the same: things are changing.
 Understanding what’s going on is the first step to feeling like yourself again!

 The Quick Check-In: Is Your Body Sending You Signals?